Women attend Iran-Iraq match in Tehran stadium

 World football's governing body FIFA ordered Iran in September 2019 to allow women access to stadiums without restriction and in numbers determined by demand for tickets.

-A month later they were able to attend the 2022 World Cup qualifying match between Iran and Cambodia in the Azadi Stadium.
+A month later women were able to attend a 2022 World Cup qualifying match between Iran and Cambodia in Azadi Stadium.

+For the first match since then, 2,000 of the 10,000 tickets were exclusive to women on Thursday for the 2022 World Cup qualifier between Iran and Iraq, ISNA news agency reported.

+She got her wish, witnessing a 1-0 home side win over Iraq.

 Dubbed "Blue Girl" because of the colours of the club she supported -- Esteghlal FC -- she had reportedly been detained in 2018 when she tried to enter a stadium while dressed as a boy.